-- Understand the regulatory compliance requirements applicable to their duties and treat those requirements as essential to the performance of those duties; - Co-operate with relevant regulatory authorities; - Act professionally and with courtesy and integrity; and - Maintain the confidentiality of the Company's affairs other than as required by the Company or law.
+- act professionally and with courtesy and integrity; and - maintain the confidentiality of the Company's affairs other than as required by the Company or law.

 The Company also has a Share Trading Policy for directors and employees.
 Subject at all times to not being in possession of inside information, directors, officers (and their related entities) may deal in Nick Scali Limited securities during the eight (8) week period commencing on the second business day following: